 Contaminated Drinking Water: An Overview

-Most often than not, people are oblivious to the millions of imperceptible and microscopic organisms living and thriving in the water they drink.
+People are often oblivious to the millions of imperceptible, microscopic organisms living and thriving in the water they drink.

 When bacteria found in drinking water result in health problems, it becomes a serious call for concern.
 After all, safe and clean water is a basic human need —now, is it?

-The transmission of sickness through drinking water is one of the essential worries for a safe water supply.
-Human diseases like typhoid, dysentery (or loose bowels), cholera, hepatitis, and giardiasis have been heavily associated with contaminated drinking water caused by human waste.
+One of the essential concerns for a safe water supply is the transmission of sickness through drinking water.
+Human diseases such as typhoid, dysentery (or loose bowels), cholera, hepatitis, and giardiasis have been heavily associated with contaminated drinking water caused by human waste.

-For example, an old well with a broken casing can permit toxins into the drinking water supply.
-Pollution issues emerge from inappropriately planned, fizzling, or over-burden wastewater treatment systems, including septic systems from private homes and releasing sanitary sewer pipes.
+For example, an old well with a broken casing can inject toxins into the water supply.
+Pollution issues also emerge from inappropriately planned, fizzling, or overburdened wastewater treatment systems, including septic systems from private homes and sanitary sewer pipes.

 Human sources are a specific concern as they incorporate microbes of human origin and may incorporate human pathogens.
 In another example, floodwater regularly contains high levels of bacteria from various sources.
 Surface waters regularly contain bacteria.

-Groundwater ought to be free from those microbes that emerge from animal sources.
-In order to do this, a legitimate and properly designed plan and development should be done to safeguard drinking water sources from being contaminated by surface waters.
+Groundwater ought to be free from microbes that emerge from animal sources.
+A legitimate and properly designed plan and development should be developed to safeguard drinking water sources from contamination by surface waters.

-Bacteria levels for livestock change according to water use.
-As such, grown-up animals are more lenient toward microbes than youthful animals.
-Water for cleaning and disinfecting should be of very good quality to forestall diseases and tainting food items.
+Bacteria levels in livestock change according to water use.
+As such, mature animals are more lenient toward microbes than youthful animals.
+Water used for cleaning and disinfecting should be of very good quality to forestall diseases and tainting food.

 Take note of the following bacteria guidelines for livestock water supplies: